 Starting out on the path to submissions excellence

 Once a pharma organization has decided to focus on its submission process and practices, it needs to decide the best path forward.
 Companies should consider four main options:

-cross-functional, asset-led approach.
+- Adopt a cross-functional, asset-led approach.
 Like option one, this has the benefit of supporting full-team collaboration.
 But in this case, the transformation starts with a subset of assets rather than the whole portfolio.
 Processes are redesigned within the context of the assets, allowing leaders to develop multiple proofs of concept with various types of filings before they invest in embedding capabilities, tools, and lessons learned from the pilots into the broader portfolio.
 Once organizations have seen tangible impact from multiple pilot submissions, they are often much more enthusiastic about investing in scale-up.

 When identifying suitable pilots, leaders may want to target assets with an expected filing in eight to 15 months’ time.
 That will give teams enough time to redesign the submission approach, optimize processes, and plan implementation before the countdown begins on the critical path.
 To improve the odds of success, teams can look at examples of acceleration from the past and identify any resource constraints that might hinder current efforts.

-one capability, such as automation, and deploy it across the pipeline of submissions.
+- Invest in one capability, such as automation, and deploy it across the pipeline of submissions.
 Since taking a single capability in isolation generates only a limited impact, teams should adopt this approach only if they believe the investment will deliver positive returns.

 Option one or two is likely to be the best choice for most companies, and we have seen several organizations achieve successful outcomes with those approaches.
 However, if there are barriers to deploying them, option three or four may provide a good alternative starting point for an organization’s transformation journey.